 Quasi-Static and Layout Parasitic Extraction (LPE) methods are not accurate enough to account for inductive and full-wave effects in today’s designs.
 PeakView’s patented EM solver combines high accuracy, computational performance and capacity needed to analyze devices and circuit interconnect in industry standard design flows.

 PeakView HFDTM is compatible with Calibre LVS™ and standard LPE flows for ease of use in the Cadence® design environment.
-Users have the choice to select critical nets or high frequency signal nets of interest from either their schematic or layout.
+Users have the choice to select critical nets and devices of interest from either their schematic or layout.

-HFD generates the corresponding layout of selected net geometry in the PeakView GUI.
-HFD takes as input: 1. list of critical nets, 2. standard LPE extracted net-list (RC extracted net-list), and generates as output: 1. a corresponding PeakView EM model of the critical nets and 2.
+HFD generates the corresponding layout of selected interconnect/device geometry in the PeakView GUI.
+HFD takes as input: 1. list of critical nets and devices 2. standard LPE extracted net-list (RC extracted net-list), and generates as output: 1. a corresponding PeakView EM model of the critical nets and 2.
 OA/CDBA format extracted net-list with EM models incorporated in it.
 PeakView generated views are automatically integrated to the Virtuoso® Library to be used for SPICE simulation.

 At increasingly shorter wavelengths at microwave and millimeter wave frequencies, accurate evaluation of the performance of contemporary interconnect technologies can only be possible with high precision electromagnetic solvers.
 At high frequencies, parasitic inductance causes a “phase lead” effect, while parasitic capacitance causes a “phase lag” effect.
 Circuit designs where interconnect lengths exceed approximately λ/100 at operating frequency, the cumulative magnitude of phase errors introduced by the “lead” and “lag” effects are sufficient to warrant the use of a comprehensive electromagnetic analysis tool.